-- Stay inside and await instruction, unless you are in immediate visible danger. - Move to a securable area (such as an office or classroom) and lock the doors. - Close the window coverings then move away from the windows and get low on the floor. - Remain in your secure area until further direction or the all clear is given (this notification will be sent via the SPU-Alert System).
+- Stay inside and await instruction, unless you are in immediate visible danger.
+If you are in immediate danger: run to escape or hide in a securable area, and plan to defend yourself if necessary. - Move to a securable area (such as an office or classroom) and lock the doors and silence your phone. - Close the window coverings then move away from the windows and get low on the floor and if you are with other people spread out around the room. - Remain in your secure area until further direction or the all clear is given (this notification will be sent via the SPU-Alert System).